Skip to main content

 • fewer cravings

 The pancake recipe below includes some healthy ingredients such as psyllium husks.
 This fiber, in particular, stimulates the movement of your bowels, softens stool, and loosens intestinal buildup.
-Psyllium husks are also known for their enormously high fiber content (80 grams per 100 grams).
+Psyllium husks are also known for their tremendously high fiber content (80 grams per 100 grams).

 Fiber strengthens your immune system and prevents obesity.
 Another ingredient in the low-carb pancake is chia seeds.
 The superfood is characterized by a high protein content (17 grams per 100 grams) and many minerals.

-• 40 grams of coconut flour
+• 40 grams (about 5 Tablespoons) of coconut flour

-• 6,7 fluid ounces of vegetable milk
+• 6,7 fluid ounces (1 1/2 cups) of vegetable milk

-• 80 grams of cream cheese
+• 80 grams (2/3 cup) of cream cheese

 • 3 eggs

-• 40 grams erythritol
+• 40 grams (about 5 Tablespoons) erythritol

-• 10 grams of psyllium husk powder
+• 10 grams (1 Tablespoon) of psyllium husk powder

-• 10 grams of chia seeds
+• 10 grams (1 Tablespoon) of chia seeds

 • 1 teaspoon baking powder